A man in a suit and tie uses his mobile phone and laptop in his office.

 3. It is free to freeze and unfreeze your credit report.

-Is freezing credit the same as freezing a credit card?
+Is freezing a credit report the same as freezing a credit card?

 Freezing your credit report and freezing a credit card are not the same thing.
-A credit freeze prevents access to your credit report and against someone opening new credit accounts in your name, while a credit card freeze prevents most new transactions on a card
+A credit report freeze, or credit freeze, prevents access to your credit report and against someone opening new credit accounts in your name, while a credit card freeze prevents most new transactions on a card.

-You may want to freeze your credit report if an identity thief uses your social security number to open a new account, or if a data breach exposes your information.
-On the other hand, a credit card freeze makes more sense if you lose a specific credit card.
+You may want to freeze your credit report if an identity thief uses your social security number to open a new account or if a data breach exposes your information.
+Alternately, you can do a credit card freeze if you lose a specific credit card.

 What is a credit freeze?